brandonDavis264/AutoTunningDrumKey/README.md

       - App Code for Project
 -----------------------------------------------------------------------------------------------------------------------------------------------------

-Hardware Development:
+# Hardware Development:
-  - PID loop
+  - Linear Controller loop
   - Mic proper functioning
   - Soldering of all parts into one
   - Peak detection
   - Encasing
   - Drill bit to connect to the lug and be able to twist it.

-Android Application Development:
+# Android Application Development:
   - Button gradients for note accuracy from red to green.
   - Device management for bluetooth connectivity.
   - Spinner drum image for user UX/UI with a slice highlighted.